 In most UK areas, yes — as long as you follow local licensing rules and operate by appointment.
 Many PTs, therapists and wellness coaches already do this.

 If the equipment is high-quality, the environment is clean and the service is professional — absolutely.
+Clients value privacy, convenience and personalised service.

+Usually 10–20 clients per month (depending on pricing).
 The margins are extremely high due to low overheads.

 Yes.
 A premium single-person unit delivers the same physiological benefits — just without the size or cost of commercial chambers.